-After new home warranty insurance arrangements for NSW commenced on 1 July 2010 the NSW Self Insurance Corporation trading as NSW Home Warranty Insurance Fund took over as the sole provider of home warranty insurance within NSW.
+After new arrangements in NSW for insurance under the Home Building Compensation Fund commenced on 1 July 2010, the NSW Self Insurance Corporation, now trading as the NSW Home Building Compensation Fund, took over as the sole provider of insurance under the Home Building Compensation Fund within NSW.

-From 1 February 2012, home warranty insurance is required to be obtained where the contract price is over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.
-Prior to 1 February 2012, the threshold was $12,000.
+From 1 February 2012, insurance under the Home Building Compensation Fund is required to be obtained where the contract price is over $20,000 or, if the contract price is not known, the reasonable market cost of the labour and materials involved is over $20,000.
+Before 1 February 2012, this threshold was $12,000.

-Where the contract price or the reasonable market cost of the labour and materials involved does not exceed $20,000, there is no legal requirement for home warranty insurance to be obtained.
+Where the contract price or the reasonable market cost of the labour and materials involved does not exceed $20,000, there is no legal requirement to obtain insurance under the Home Building Compensation Fund.

-Contractors who carry out residential building work must still hold an appropriate licence with Fair Trading where the labour and materials involved are valued at over $1,000.
+Contractors who carry out residential building work must still hold an appropriate licence with Fair Trading where the labour and materials involved are valued at over $5,000.

-Persons who contract and/or carry out specialist work (ie. electrical wiring, plumbing, gas-fitting, air-conditioning and refrigeration) require a licence regardless of the value of the work.
+Those who contract and/or carry out specialist work (ie. electrical wiring, plumbing, gas-fitting, air-conditioning and refrigeration) require a licence regardless of the value of the work.

 Home owners should be wary of any builder or tradesperson who says they do not need insurance if the value of work exceeds $20,000, or who suggests you obtain an owner-builder permit while they carry out the work for you.

-From 1 February 2012, home warranty insurance policies must provide cover of at least $340,000.
+From 1 February 2012, insurance policies under the Home Building Compensation Fund must provide cover of at least $340,000.
 Between 28 February 2007 and 31 January 2012, the minimum cover that had to be provided was $300,000.
 From 1 May 1997 to 27 February 2007 the minimum cover was $200,000.

 Future increases in the minimum cover provided under the scheme will be in line with any corresponding increase in the Producer Price Index, which measures change in the price of wholesale goods and services.